cryptopunksnotdead/punks.journal/why-the-csv-stdlib-is-broken.md

-> Have you read the RFC 4180 [memo]?
+> Have you read the [strict] RFC 4180 [CSV format memo]?
 The quoting rules are in there.

 Have you read it? :-) Let's start at the beginning (together):